S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Stardust Chollima/README.md

 Zdnet resources: https://www.zdnet.com/article/north-korean-hackers-infiltrate-chiles-atm-network-after-skype-job-interview/

-The PowerRatankba sample used in the Chilean interbank attack, differently from other variants, communicates to the C&C server on TCP, This latter code is registered as a service through the “sc create” command as, the malware gain persistence by setting an autostart.
+The PowerRatankba sample used in the Chilean interbank attack, differently from other variants, communicates to the C&C server on HTTPS, This latter code is registered as a service through the “sc create” command as, the malware gain persistence by setting an autostart.